j-tee/hello-rails-back-end/README.md

 # 📖 Hello World! <a name="about-project"></a>

-> Hello Rails Backend is built using the Ruby on Rails framework and a react front-end designed to demonstrate the basic concepts of react-ruby integration
+> Hello Rails Backend is built using the Ruby on Rails framework and designed to demonstrate the basic concepts of react-ruby integration

 **Blog App**